isomerpages/moe-montfortsec/_curriculum/Information and Communications Technology (ICT).md

 **Q) Who do I look for if I have forgotten the password to the accounts mentioned above?**

 A: Please approach the Desktop Engineer (DE) at&nbsp;
-&nbsp; &nbsp; Blk C, Level 1, Computer Lab ICT office
+&nbsp; &nbsp; Blk C, Level 1, Computer Lab ICT Office 1
-&nbsp; &nbsp; Blk C, Level 2, Computer Lab ICT office
+&nbsp; &nbsp; Blk C, Level 2, Computer Lab ICT Office 2